Tuesday, April 15, 2025

 What's on My Nightstand~

-My Kindle, a bottle of Tums, and my wax warmer.
+My Kindle, a bottle of Tums, a wrist brace, and my wax warmer.
 I currently warming Black Raspberry Vanilla.
-I have my Bible and Discovering Our Dignity.
+I just finished reading Stealing Home by Sherryl Woods.
+It's book one in the Sweet Magnolia series.

 What's for Breakfast~